 Philip Smith is an award-winning director, producer and writer with wide-ranging experience in feature documentaries, history, music, science, drama-docs, arts, travelogues, presenter-led series, 3D and commercial projects.

 His work has received critical acclaim for its strong storytelling and innovative visual style and has been recognised with many industry awards.
-He has recently made a documentary with the actor Richard Wilson, back on the road after a serious heart attack.
-Other recent projects include a unique take on the solo music of The Beatles featuring the conductor Charles Hazlewood and a George Michael documentary that includes contributions from Stevie Wonder, Elton John and Tony Bennett amongst others.
+He has recently made a documentary with the actor Richard Wilson, back on the road after a serious heart attack and he was also a director on the George Michael documentary Freedom, that includes contributions from Stevie Wonder, Elton John and Tony Bennett amongst others.
+Other recent work includes a film with a unique take on the solo music of The Beatles, that featured the conductor Charles Hazlewood.

 The drama-documentary Frankenstein and the Vampyre formed the centrepiece of the BBC’s Gothic season, while other work includes: several projects with the artist Damien Hirst; a series of shorts for Vodafone as part of their #Firsts campaign; promos for the Doha Film Institute/QMA; a 3D short and the opening film in the BAFTA and digital Emmy winning BBC production The Virtual Revolution.